RomanSoltan/my-first-project/README.md

 # my-first-project

-This is my first project during my studies
+This is my first project